Configuring direct Eyes/GitHub integration

 - If your build runs as multiple concurrent instances, then you need to take extra steps to ensure that the test results from all of the builds appear together in a single Test manager batch:

 - Select the Show batch closing control (advanced) check box.
 The Test manager adds an another column labeled Automated batch closing that provides a toggle switch for each repository in the list of repositories.

 - If the toggle switch for a repository is enabled (the default), when a build finishes execution, Eyes closes the batch.
 If the CI runs the build in multiple concurrent instances, then the test results from the concurrent build may appear in the same batch or in a different batch.
 In order to ensure that for a given repository build, all of the test results from all of the builds appear in a single batch, disable the toggle for that repository.

 - If you disable automated batch closing for a repository, you need to ensure that the CI notifies Eyes when all of the concurrent builds are complete so that Eyes can then close the batch.
-For details see Synchronizing multiple concurrent builds.
+For details see Configuring your CI for the GitHub integration.